Podemos rivals accuse one another as Pablo Iglesias and Inigo Errejon row heats up

-RIVAL Podemos factions are accusing each other of damaging the left-wing party.
+You are currently browsing comments.
+If you would like to return to the full story, you can read the full entry here: “Podemos rivals accuse one another as Pablo Iglesias and Inigo Errejon row heats up”.

-It comes as the row between leader Pablo Iglesias and number two Inigo Errejon intensified.
+Podemos rivals accuse one another as Pablo Iglesias and Inigo Errejon row heats up

-The party’s third in command, Pablo Echenique, has been criticsed for join a twtter campaign, #inigoasino, against deputy Errejon.

-But Madrid town hall spokesperson Rita Maestre has said the ‘campaign against Errejon is damaging Pablo Iglesias’.

 Pablo Inglesias damaged himself already with tantrums and behavior like a teenager